 Daniel De La Rosa: rocketed up the ranks on tour as a 21yr old, seems like he's inherited the title of "Player most likely to

 take over the crown from Kane."
 Achieved the 9th seed playing part time in the 2012-13 season, then once he committed to the tour full time was ranked 5th and 4th the two subsequent seasons.
 Got his first tourney win in 2014.

 Alvaro Beltran: Ranked in the top 6 for 8 straight years, still no breakthrough to the top.
-Amazingly, despite his consistenly high ranking, has only one tour victory ever, and that was in a rain-soaked event in Northern Virginia where the wet courts led the players to vote to award equal points to all players involved.
+Amazingly, despite his consistenly high ranking, has just two tour victories, and one was in a rain-soaked event in Northern Virginia where the wet courts led the players to vote to award equal points to all players involved.

 Andy Roberts: Eight straight years in the top-3 without winning a title.
 Briefly held #1 ranking at various points in career.

 Tim Doyle: Two #2, two #3 finishes

 John Ellis: 4 straight years finishing #3 behind Cliff and Sudsy, a decade in the top 10.

 Brett Harnett: Seven straight years in the top 8, including three straight years at #2.
 Arguably should have had at least two titles in late 80s.